SteveBenz/ProgressiveColonizationSystem/README.md

        4   (complete) Mun/Minmus shinies peak at T1, Duna/Ike/Gilly at T2, T5 only at Dres/Eloo/Moho/Eve
        5. Make the shinies boost your rep on landing
        6. Re-implement the checks to make sure Shinies don't actually come from Kerbin
-   3. Support USI kerbal types
+   3.  (complete) Support USI kerbal types
    4.  (complete) Life support dialog works nicely in the editors - can estimate usage and ag production
    5.  (complete) Make the GetInfo()'s show the electric utilization
    6.  (complete) Support some form of resource transfer (resupply / salvage)